nneonneo/ofxWin8Touch/README.md

 ============

 This addon provides OpenFrameworks touch events on Windows 8 and above.
-It uses the new `WM_POINTER` events to obtain more detailed information about the touch, as well as providing improved touch event stability (compared with `WM_TOUCH`).
+It uses the new `WM_POINTER` events to obtain more detailed information about the touch, as well as providing improved touch event stability and precision (compared with `WM_TOUCH`).

 The development of this addon was inspired by `ofxWin7` and later `ofxWinTouch`.
 The big difference is that this addon uses `WM_POINTER` (available since Windows 8), not `WM_TOUCH` (available since Windows 7).
 For some devices, this makes a big